Perimeter81-Public/terraform-provider-perimeter81/docs/resources/network.md

 Required:

 - `cpregion_id` (String) General ID that uniquely identifies the region across all regions can be found from the regions datasource.
-- `instance_count` (Number) Number of instances that will be created for a specified region inside the network.

 Optional: